Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: A survey of the pure lambda calculus's strategy space

-As discussed in Section~\ref{sec:prelim:cbv}, the \SECD\ abstract machine \cite{Lan64}\cite[Chp.\,10]{FH88} implements an applied version of call-by-value as call-by-$\WNF$ when input terms are closed \cite[p\,421]{Ses02}.
-The CAM abstract machine \cite{CCM84}\cite[Chp.\,13]{FH88} ultimately implements call-by-value like \SECD.
-The ZAM abstract machine of the ZINC project \cite{Ler91} implements the weak evaluator $\GL{V}$ mentioned in Section~\ref{sec:prelim:cbv}, which evaluates neutral operands right-to-left and is thus one-step equivalent to call-by-value ($\bv$) modulo commuting redexes.
-The CEK abstract machine \cite{FF86} is related to the call-by-value strategy defined by the `$\mathrm{eval}_V$' big-step evaluator of the lambda-value calculus \cite{Plo75}.
 The seminal framework for environment-based call-by-value abstract machines for a calculus of closures can be found in \cite{Cur91,BD07}.
 In \cite{BD07}, the name `call-by-value' is reserved for the abstract machine whereas the strategy is called `applicative-order'.
-However, `applicative order' is usually used for the full-reducing call-by-value (call-by-$\NF$) strategy of the pure lambda calculus (Section~\ref{sec:applicative-order}).
-Traditionally, environment-based abstract machines correspond with calculi with closures or explicit substitutions.
+However, the name `applicative order' is usually reserved for the full-reducing call-by-$\NF$ strategy of the pure lambda calculus (Section~\ref{sec:applicative-order}).
+Traditionally, environment-based abstract machines correspond with calculi with closures or explicit substitutions \cite{Cur91,ACCL91}.
 In \cite{ABM14}, the authors use the linear substitution calculus to vanish some machine transitions and `distill' abstract machines from the calculus while preserving the time complexity of the execution.